 Macitentan

 Macitentan is a dual receptor antagonist approved for the treatment of PAH in those in WHO FC II/III.
-It is ten times more potent than Bosentan in terms of reducing mean pulmonary artery pressure.
+It has ten times more binding affinity for ET-1 than Bosentan.
 Also, studies have demonstrated that age, sex, ethnicity, renal impairment and hepatic impairment do not affect the efficacy of macitentan (Correale et al., 2018).

 The SERAPHIN trial demonstrated the efficacy of macitentan in IPAH, hereditary PAH, CTD-PAH and CHD-PAH related to corrected congenital shuts (closed defects), HIV-PAH and drug/toxin driven PAH (Pulido et al., 2013).
 SERAPHIN was a multicentre double blind, randomised placebo-controlled event driven trial.
 It enrolled 742 people with three arms placebo vs 3mg macitentan vs 10mg macitentan.
 The trial duration was a median duration of 115 weeks.
 The composite primary endpoint of morbidity, mortality, institution of prostanoid, or clinical worsening of PAH.
 It included patients in WHO FC II-III and also had 63.7% patients who were stable on inhaled therapy or oral therapy.
 SERAPHIN showed that the composite end point was significantly reduced in those taking 10mg daily of macitentan.
 The effect was seen in those who were treatment naive as well as those established on other therapies (Channick et al., 2015).